 The very modest initial conversion costs estimated in the FBI memoranda are trickles that will lead to a flood of expenditures.
-14Any local jurisdiction participating in the contemplated system will have to provide for complete, timely reporting by all components of the criminal justice system; an information system fully congruent with the State and Federal systems; and sufficient trained staff to assure reliable operations and to maintain data quality to established standards.
+4 Any local jurisdiction participating in the contemplated system will have to provide for complete, timely reporting by all components of the criminal justice system; an information system fully congruent with the State and Federal systems; and sufficient trained staff to assure reliable operations and to maintain data quality to established standards.
 The State agency concerned, whether it is a criminal justice planning and coordinating agency or a bureau of investigation, will also have to maintain a congruent system, including thoroughly effective data collection and follow-up procedures.
-To the extent States handle data and reporting matters through sub-state regional criminal justice and operating costs for CCH would be \$361 million of which \$241 million will be incurred in the participating States.
+To the extent States handle data and reporting matters through sub-state regional criminal justice organizations, system modifications will have to be made at that level.
+A 1975 study for LEAA concluded that the 10-year development and operating costs for CCH would be \$361 million of which \$241 million will be incurred in the participating States.
 This report also presents detailed models of the processing of CCH information and estimates transaction costs.
 However, the analysis assumed away a number of State costs such as development of full State identification bureau capabilities, Thus the total dollar cost will be much higher.
-Criminal justice expenditures in total are met 60 percent by local governments, 27 percent by State governments, and 13 percent by the Fedceral Coursement (1075 figurea).
-Such an inter organizations, system modifications will have to be made at that level.
-A 1975 study15 for